katef/libfsm/README.md

 When you see "bmake" in the build instructions above, it means any of these.

+To install without building the documentation:

+    ; CC=clang PREFIX=$HOME pmake -r -DNODOC install

 Building depends on:

  * Any BSD make.
  * A C compiler.
 Any should do, but GCC and clang are best supported.
  * ar, ld, and a bunch of other stuff you probably already have.

+Building the documentation depends on:

+ * xsltproc(1)

+ * Docbook XSLT (and its XML catalog entries)

 Fuzzing depends on the theft property-based testing library: